fgimian/fgimian.github.io/blog/content/post/what-does-high-resolution-audio-really-mean.md

 recommendation for music and streaming also provides a very good standard for music loudness.

-People and mastering engineers are more openly talking about the loudness war and have even started a petition called
+Listeners and mastering engineers are more openly talking about the loudness war and have even started a petition called
 [Bring Peace to the Loudness War](https://www.change.org/p/music-streaming-services-bring-peace-to-the-loudness-war).

 ## What About Higher Bit Depths & Sample Rates?